 Our medical malpractice lawyers listen to victims when no one else does.
 A medical mistake and malpractice case is a serious legal matter.
 If the health care provider made a mistake with your care or the care of a loved one, chances are they continue to make similar mistakes.

 Holding a trusted caregiver accountable is vital for your future.
 There is no way to predict what care your medical mistake may require in the future.
-This concerns insurance companies too, and it is the reason they want to talk with you alone.
+Medical malpractice lawsuits concern insurance companies, too, and it is the reason they want to talk with you alone.

-Once you hire a lawyer from our team, insurance companies know their chance to settle for a low amount is over.
+Once you hire the right medical malpractice lawyer, insurance companies know their chance to settle for a low amount is over.
 If an aggressive insurance adjuster contacts you, refer them to your lawyer.
 Never accept a settlement offer without a lawyer present.

 A medical negligence lawyer has your best interests at heart and not profits.
 Your lawyer not only will listen, but they will also collect no up-front legal fees.
 Their fee is contingent upon winning your case.